Jaakko Kalervo Tahkokallio

 Curriculum vitae

-Jaakko Tahkokallio is a Senior Researcher at the National Library of Finland where he leads the ERC StG project Books of the Medieval Parish Church (2021–2025).
-He also teaches history of the book and palaeography at the University of Helsinki and supervises graduate and postgraduate work on medieval manuscripts.
+Jaakko Tahkokallio is a University Researcher at the Faculty of Theology.
+He is the PI of the project Tradition and Variation.
+Medieval Chant in the Diocese of Turku (2022–2026, Research Council of Finland), hosted by the National Library of Finland.
+He has also led Books of the Medieval Parish Church (2021–2025, European Research Council, Grant n.
+948497).
+He teaches history of the book and palaeography at the University of Helsinki and supervises graduate and postgraduate work on medieval manuscripts.

-Tahkokallio has also worked as an information specialist in the Special Collections in the National Library, and he is still involved in curatorial tasks in a small way.
-Tahkokallio's main areas of responsibility in the Library have been the Nordenskiöld Collection of maps and geographic literature, early European prints, the medieval fragments and various forms of outreach.
+Tahkokallio has also worked as an information specialist in the Special Collections in the National Library, from where he is currently on research leave.
+At the library, Tahkokallio's main areas of responsibility have been the Nordenskiöld Collection of maps and geographic literature, early European prints, and medieval manuscript fragments.

 Previously, Tahkokallio has worked as a post-doctoral researcher at King’s College (2014-2015), London and University of Helsinki (2013-2014).
 During 2018, he spent a research leave as a researcher in an ERC-funded project Medieval Publishing (PI: Samu Niskanen, University of Helsinki).